 Efficiency is at the core of our business.
 Anyone in supply chain management knows that maintaining a streamlined supply chain is imperative for the successful operation of any business.
 From the customer’s perspective, most of that success hinges on the last (and often, most tedious) leg of the supply chain: product distribution.
-Recently, retailers and logistics companies alike were faced with a new distribution challenge.
+During the last decade, retailers and logistics companies alike were faced with a new distribution challenge.
 As online shopping grew in popularity, retailers were increasingly responsible for shipping their products directly to consumers, not stores.
-As a result, the industry had to find the best way to ship a high volume of small orders quickly and inexpensively.
+As a result, the industry found the best way to ship a high volume of small orders quickly and inexpensively.
 Read on to learn the advantages of pick and pack distribution.

 What Is Pick and Pack Distribution?

 Pick and pack distribution is exactly what it sounds like.
 Retailers store products in bulk cases or pallets in a pick and pack warehouse.
 When an online order is received, it’s processed through the warehouse’s inventory software, which generates a list of the products to be shipped.
 Then, workers pick these items from the retailer’s on-site stock, pack them up and ship them off.

 What Methods Are Involved with Pick and Pack Services?

 Generally, a warehouse has a greater number of outbound shipments than inbound.
 The majority of warehousing labor cost comes via these outbound shipments, but there are ways to generate efficiencies based on the type outbound order.
 Typically, a pick and pack service provider incorporates the following methods into their arsenal.

 - Single order picking

 These orders are the easiest to fulfill.
 A single order is placed for shipping and prioritized by ship date.
 A pick label is used to identify what will be shipped to the customer.
 This is ideal for wholesale ordering or larger orders that occur for a specific customer on a regular basis.
 The focus on single-order picking is to increase accuracy and eliminate downstream handling.